Pragya016/zoho-clone/README.md

 ## Features

 ### User Authentication
 - **Sign In/Sign Up**: Users and admins can sign in and sign up.
 Admins are authenticated using JWT (JSON Web Tokens).
+The passwords wil be save in the database after hashing.
 - **Welcome Email**: Users receive a welcome email after signing up.
 - **Password Management**: Users can change their password via the settings menu once logged in.